fifth-postulate/esche.rs/manuscript/src/flip.md

 }
 ```

 Whoah, look at that signature!
 It is wild!
-Take a deep breath, we will look will
+Take a deep breath, we will explain
-explain the signature in a moment.
-The important parts, the part that turns the
+the signature in a moment.
+The important parts, the part that turns the picture
-picture is nicely tucked away.
+is nicely tucked away.

 ```rust
 let turned_box = turn_box(&bx);